jhardin22/text_adventure/narrative/blue_room.md

 Something warm and wet rubs across your face.
 You open your eyes to see the dog licking your face.

 >'You're awake!
 I was worried you'd never wake up.
 You've been out for a while.'

-/- "You found, and lost the love of your life."
+/- "You found, and lost, the love of your life."

+REWARD: wedding_band

 ## Proposal Denied (proposal_no)